| Burn It In Janet Kuypers(reaching the end edit)

 you want to know why I do the things I do

-I had to record these things
+I had to record these thingsthat is what kept me together

 when people were dying